Best business startup ideas: Spaces to consider, and how to choose one

 • Test demand with pre-sales or sign-ups: See if people are willing to spend money on your product.
 Offer pre-orders or have people sign up for a waiting list.
 If you’re not getting much interest, it might be a sign that the demand isn’t there—or that your messaging needs work.

 • Look at competitor performance: Check out what’s already working in your market.
 If there are businesses doing something similar, study their success (or failures).
+Analyze their pricing strategies for ideas of your own.
 What are they doing right?
 Where do they fall short?
 See how other companies perform for ideas about what’s missing from the market and how you can carve out your own space.

-• Run a crowdfunding campaign: Platforms such as Kickstarter or Indiegogo are great for testing demand before you’ve even created the full product.
+• Run a crowdfunding campaign: Platforms such as Kickstarter or Indiegogo are great for testing demand before you’ve created the full product.
 A successful crowdfunding campaign validates your idea and provides you with up-front capital.
-It’s also built-in marketing—you’ll know right away if people are excited about your idea.
+It also serves as built-in marketing, because you’ll know right away if people are excited about your idea.

 • Use social media for validation: Test interest in your idea before launching.
 Create social media pages or ads around the concept and track engagement.
 If people are clicking, commenting, and following, it’s a sign there’s interest.
 If not, it might mean your idea needs adjusting or your messaging isn’t hitting the mark.